liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. fishing can be highly addictive
 1. economical price
 1. he has been talking about things that have no relevance to this meeting
-1. there's no room for complacence if you want to win this game
 1. self-content/complacence
 1. dispose/depose
 1. babies often crawl on the floor before they learn to walk